rzuberi/privacy-safe-ai-public-health-signal-monitoring/README.md

 > [!NOTE]
 > **In plain language**
 > Big public-health problems do not usually begin with one obvious sign.
 They often start with lots of small changes that are easy to miss.
-This project tests a simple, safer way to notice those changes earlier: look only at broad non-sensitive patterns, raise a basic warning when something looks unusual, and show in plain words why it was flagged.[1][2][3][4][5][6][7][8][9][10][11]
+This project tests a simple, safer way to notice those changes earlier: look only at broad non-sensitive patterns, raise a basic warning when something looks unusual, and show in plain words why it was flagged

 ## Overview